The rule book devotes a lot of pages to the finer points of every obstacle, and if you study it you’ll notice common themes.

 Oh no, I got zero for the whole course!

 Unfortunately, there are some things that will result in you not getting any score for the phase.
-Pay close attention to the course list and map – take a photo of them so you can refer back when you get back to your transport.
+Pay close attention to the course list and map – take a photo of them so you can refer back to them after the course walk.

 – not going through the start flags, obstacles in the right order then finish flags.